 Human development and training may be required to increase the overall cost of investment (Maier, 2010).
 Other challenges such as lack of state capacity and lack of information on local markets will also increase the overall costs of operating in fragile economies.
 Another challenge that DFIs face when investing in fragile states is the rigid investment requirements that have been placed by DFI shareholders which the DFIs should meet.
 These investment requirements can include investing at commercial terms, losses and risk aversion and maintaining environmental, social and governance standards (Collier, et al., 2021).
 These requirements are standard and therefore unsuitable for different environments which presents a challenge and as such limits the DFIs' ability to make development impact in fragile economies.
 Investing in fragile economies does have higher risks, inevitable financial losses and returns may not materialise until after many years.
-As stated before, DFIs investing in fragile states requirements made by shareholders.
+As stated before, DFIs investing in fragile states requires patience, which may not be part of the investment requirements made by shareholders.